 Use our search tool to browse our database of frequently asked questions!

-A car hire excess insurance policy covers the parts of your hire car that a car rental company generally won't - such as the excess (the first part of any claim for damage or theft), and also the bill for damage to the glass (including the mirrors, lights and windscreen), tyres, wheels, underbody and roof.
+A car hire excess insurance policy covers the parts of your hire car that a car rental company generally won't - such as the excess (the first part of any claim for damage or theft), and most also cover the bill for damage to the glass (including the mirrors, lights and windscreen), tyres, wheels, underbody and roof.
 Regardless of whether you're in Europe, USA, New Zealand or Canada, you may like to take out an excess policy to protect yourself against any potential damage on these areas.

 This content was last reviewed on 13/05/2019